Making This One Small Change to Your Diet Can Make Your Hair Grow Crazy Fast

 "And antioxidants all day long!" she adds.
 "Free radicals damage our cells, and that includes our skin cells, so the best way to protect yourselves from the ravages of free radical damage (and the ravages of time) is to eat plenty of plant foods that are high in antioxidants, and don't skimp on plant fats."

-Take a look at some of the foods that can help you hair grow stronger and faster below—and make the simple and small change of adding them to your diet.
+Take a look at some of the foods that can help your hair grow stronger and faster below—and make the simple and small change of adding them to your diet.

 Spinach is packed with iron, which is important for healthy hair.
 "Iron oxygenates your blood and is necessary for hair growth.
 Take note of this one if you have heavy periods and get your levels checked," Foroutan says.
 Beets are also a good source of iron.

-Foroutan says beef and lamb are a source of iron, too.
+Foroutan says beef and lamb are sources of iron too.
 Choose lean cuts and stick to the recommended portion sizes.